septract/starling-tool/README.md

 This can be compiled from source available at
 [this GitHub repository](https://github.com/wies/grasshopper).
 Install it in your `PATH` to be able to use `starling-gh.sh`.

+## Build

+- Compile `Microsoft.Z3.dll` for .NET Core, and copy it to the root directory.
+- Run `dotnet build`, which should fetch the packages needed and run the F# compiler.

 ## Usage